leozdgao/autoindexer/README.md

 # AutoIndexer
 Generate index automatically for your article.
+Use umd, so it can be bundled by browserify/webpack if you'd like to.

 ## How to use